Elon Musk restores X account of conspiracy theorist Alex Jones

-Elon Musk has restored the X account of conspiracy theorist Alex Jones, pointing to a poll on the social media platform formerly known as Twitter that came out in favor of the Infowars host who repeatedly called the 2012 Sandy Hook school shooting a hoax.
+Elon Musk has restored the X account of conspiracy theorist Alex Jones following a poll on the social media platform formerly known as Twitter that came out in favor of the Infowars host who repeatedly called the 2012 Sandy Hook school shooting a hoax.

-It poses new uncertainty for advertisers, who have fled X over concerns about hate speech appearing alongside their ads, and is the latest divisive public personality to get back their banned account.
+It poses new uncertainty for advertisers, who have fled X over concerns about hate speech appearing alongside their ads.

-Musk posted a poll on Saturday asking if Jones should be reinstated, with the results showing 70% of those who responded in favor.
+Musk posted a poll on Saturday asking if Jones should be reinstated, with the results showing 70% of those responding in favor.
 Early Sunday, Musk tweeted, “The people have spoken and so it shall be.”

-A few hours later, Jones’ posts were visible again and he retweeted a post about his video game.
-He and his Infowars show had been permanently banned in 2018 for abusive behavior.

 Musk, who has described himself as a free speech absolutist, said the move was about protecting those rights.
 In response to a user who posted that “permanent account bans are antithetical to free speech,” Musk wrote, “I find it hard to disagree with this point.”